telerik/blazor-docs/knowledge-base/grid-scroll-to-selected-row.md

 title: Scroll to Selected Grid Row
 description: How to scroll a grid to the selected table row
 type: how-to
-page_title: Scroll to selected row
+page_title: Scroll to Selected Grid item
 slug: grid-kb-scroll-to-selected-row
 position:
 tags: